vemonet/rdflib-endpoint/README.md

 ## Run the endpoint 🦄

-Run the server from the root folder with `uvicorn` on http://localhost:8000
+Run the FastAPI server from the root folder with `uvicorn` on http://localhost:8000

 ```bash
 uvicorn main:app --reload --app-dir app